-Brian lives with his mother.
-He is responsible for buying or selling in the market , caring for children and washing clothes.
+In his home, Brian helps by buying or selling in the market , caring for children and washing clothes.
+He lives with his mother.
 His mother is sometimes employed as a seller in the market.
 There are 3 children in the family.

 Because of your sponsorship, Brian will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.